dart-lang/site-www/src/_guides/libraries/library-tour.md

 assert(uri.origin == 'http://example.org:8080');
 {% endprettify %}

-See the [Uri API docs][Uri] for more URI components that you can get.
+See the [Uri API reference][Uri] for more URI components that you can get.

 #### Building URIs